apache/activemq-artemis/docs/user-manual/en/management.md

 For each *managed resource*, there exists a Java interface describing what can be invoked for this type of resource.

-Apache ActiveMQ exposes its managed resources in 2 packages:
+Apache ActiveMQ Artemis exposes its managed resources in 2 packages:

 -   *Core* resources are located in the `org.apache.activemq.api.core.management` package